pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Among screenreader, only Apple VoiceOver and Vispero's JAWS claim to support for MathML.
 In reality, the implementations are full of bugs and gaps.
 Bug reports are rarely responded to, far less fixed.
 Apple has essentially communicated "it is what it is".

 Nemeth Braille support has relied on the liblouis library - which recently discontinued its support of it; liblouis only ever converted MathML to the Nemeth/UEB and German/Dutch/Flamish families braille notations - and it did so quite poorly.
-[No, supposedly the new cat on the block doesn't count either.
-Old wine, new) bottles, just as rusty.]
+[No, the new "cat" on the block doesn't count either.
+Old wine, new bottles, just as rusty.]

 More importantly, no "light" assistive technology supports MathML,e.g., "read aloud" features in smaller assistive helpers, in epub reading applications or in voice assistants (Siri et al, e.g., when reading out web content).
 This lack of support impacts the largest portion of users, since these tools are much more widely used than the more advanced, full-fledged screenreaders like VoiceOver, JAWS, and NVDA.